-Widely used sedatives/sleeping pills linked to increased fatal pneumonia riskDecember 5th, 2012 in Diseases, Conditions, Syndromes /
+Widely used sedatives/sleeping pills linked to increased fatal pneumonia riskDecember 5, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Commonly prescribed sleeping pills/sedatives may increase the risk of contracting pneumonia by as much as 50% and increase the risk of dying from it, suggests research published online in the journal Thorax.

 Benzodiazepines have a wide range of uses and are commonly prescribed for anxiety, epilepsy, muscle spasm, and insomnia.
 They are also frequently used in palliative care, as a sedative, and to help those with an alcohol problem to "dry out."

 Around 2% of the population in the UK and the US have taken benzodiazepines for 12 months or more, and among the elderly this prevalence rises to one in 10.

 The use of these drugs has been linked to a heightened risk of infections and death from blood poisoning (sepsis) in critically ill patients, and the authors wanted to know if these drugs had a similar impact on the risk of developing fatal pneumonia.

 The authors analysed the health records of patients whose details had been entered into the Health Improvement Network (THIN) database.
 This contains the records of over 9 million patients registered with various primary care organisations across the UK.

 They focused on just under 5000 patients (cases) with a first recorded diagnosis of pneumonia between 2001 and 2002 and compared each of them with 6 patients, matched for age and sex, and drawn from the same practice, which added up to more than 29,500 in all (controls).

 The cases were more likely to have had pneumonia before, to have had other serious illness, including a heart attack, depression, and psychotic illness; underlying illnesses; and to be current smokers than those in the comparison group.